Decoupling Common and Unique Representations for Multimodal Self-supervised Learning: Experimental results

 \subsection{RGB-depth semantic segmentation}

-We pretrain RGB-depth encoders on SUN-RGBD \citep{song2015sun} and transfer them to SUN-RGBD and NYU-Depth v2 \citep{Silberman:ECCV12} datasets for semantic segmentation (37 and 40 classes, respectively).
-We transfer ResNet50 to simple FCN \citep{long2015fully} and Segformer \citep{xie2021segformer} to the recent CMX \citep{zhang2022cmx} model.
-We report single and multimodal fine-tuning results with mIoU and overall accuracy.
-As is shown in Table \ref{tab:rgbd-mm}, when using simple segmentation models, DeCUR helps improve FCN over CLIP by 4.0\% mIoU and 1.3\% accuracy on SUN-RGBD, and 0.8\% mIoU and 0.6\% accuracy on NYU-Depth v2.
+We pretrain RGB-depth encoders on SUN-RGBD \cite{song2015sun} and transfer them to SUN-RGBD and NYU-Depth v2 \cite{Silberman:ECCV12} datasets for semantic segmentation (37 and 40 classes, respectively).
+We transfer ResNet50 to simple FCN \cite{long2015fully} and MiT-B2/B5 \cite{xie2021segformer} to the recent CMX \cite{zhang2022cmx} model.
+We report single- and multi-modal fine-tuning results with mIoU and overall accuracy (OA) in \cref{tab:rgbd-mm}.
+As observed, DeCUR helps improve FCN over CLIP by 4.0\% mIoU and 1.3\% OA on SUN-RGBD, and 0.8\% mIoU and 0.6\% OA on NYU-Depth v2.

 Promisingly, consistent improvements are observed by simply transferring the pretrained backbones to SOTA supervised mutimodal fusion models.
-Following the published codebase and without tuning any hyperparameter, we push CMX-B2 from mIoU 49.7\% to 50.6\% on SUN-RGBD dataset, and CMX-B5 from mIoU 56.9\% to 57.3\% on NYU-Depth v2 dataset.
+Following the published codebase and without tuning any hyperparameter, we push CMX-B2 from 49.7\% to 50.6\% in mIoU on the SUN-RGBD dataset, and CMX-B5 from 56.9\% to 57.3\% in mIoU on the NYU-Depth v2 dataset.